alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-09-23-ruling-on-dealing-in-and-buying-animals-for-hobby-or-decorative.md

 ---
+date: 2024-09-23
+group13: true
+hijri: Rabiul Awwal 20, 1446
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "Islamic ruling on dealing in and buying animals for hobby or decorative purposes"
-hijri: "Rabiul Awwal 20, 1446"
-date: 2024-09-23
-category: [fatwas,animals]
-source: "Fatawa al-Lajnah ad-Da'imah, Fatwa no.18807"
+source: Fatawa al-Lajnah ad-Da'imah, Fatwa no.18807
-summary: "Selling decorative birds like parrots, colorful birds and nightingales for their voices is permissible because looking at and listening to them is permissible."
+summary: Selling decorative birds like parrots, colorful birds and nightingales for their voices is permissible because looking at and listening to them is permissible.
-group13: true
+title: Islamic ruling on dealing in and buying animals for hobby or decorative purposes
 ---

 ### Question: